FRONTAL BONE ANATOMY

 • Drainage Openings:

-• Open into nasal cavity
+• Open into your nasal cavity

 • Located on either side of nasal spine